sammy007/homebrew-cryptonight/README.md

 TODO
 ----

-1. Currently formulas are HEAD-only.
-Will fix soon.
-2. Install `simplewallet` with suffix in order to avoid conflicts.
-3. Switch to wolf9466's fork of cpuminer-multi.
+1. Switch to wolf9466's fork of cpuminer-multi.

 If You Like It
 --------------